Skip to main content

 • If you use CUMULATE (or a similar function like PREVIOUS or YEARTODATE) you’ll lose scope on the cumulating dimension (because Pigment needs to compute A to compute B).
 The same rule applies for making a shift on a dimension, e.g. doing a [SELECT: Month -1].

 • If you use REMOVE on places where you don’t have to, there's a chance you will lose the scope, as it can trigger a lot more cells to be recomputed.
 Keeping a dimension in there could get you a better result in the end in some cases.
+Alternatively, using a mapping to transition from one dimension to another can help maintain scope, especially when there’s a 1:1 relationship between dimensions.

 • If there’s no way around losing the scope, try to push that metric to the end of the chain if you can.
 This will ensure the metrics before it to still keep the scoped computation.